-Using a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The exact error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code on the display.
+The precise error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.

-Let’s consider seven of the most likely error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you might solve it and the projected cost to do so.
-Remember that while the price will ultimately be dependent on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components required to wrap up repairs.
+Here are seven of the most frequent error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could solve it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately depend on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific hardware necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the problem is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician can examine electrical connections and wiring until they uncover the source of the problem.
+The wiring might have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should check electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and gradually look at each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
-Once they find the damaged connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly inspect each wire, ensuring they are fully attached into the connector with the proper amount of uncovered copper.
+Once they find the damaged connector, it can be swapped for a new one.

 e195 – Critical

 This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently power down.
-In the event the breakers are on, you can examine a few other places before calling a professional technician.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+Presuming the breakers are on, you can inspect a couple of other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it will likely be best to call a pro.
+As this error can drain your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re working with.
+You can separate the thermostat from its base and deliver power by using a USB cable.
+If it presents error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-The technician will cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+A technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 appear.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is transported inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience identifying and resolving electrical problems.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excess power is transported through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience detecting and resolving electrical malfunctions.

 e73 – Critical